OSGConnect/OUTDATED-tutorial-swift/README.md

 ## Part 3 - merging/reducing the results of a parallel foreach loop

 The `p3.swift` script introduces a postprocessing step.
-After all the parallel simulations have completed, the files created by simulation.sh will be averaged by stats.sh.
+After all the parallel simulations have completed, the files created by `simulation.sh` will be averaged by `stats.sh`.
 The [@filenames](http://swift-lang.org/guides/release-0.94/userguide/userguide.html#_filenames) functions is used to store filenames being transfer outputs from the simulate scripts to the stats script.
-The source for the p3.swift script follows:
+The source for the `p3.swift` script follows:

 	type file;
 	app (file o) mysim (int sim_steps, int sim_values)